imanmossavat/PodNote/README.md

-# Podcast Audio to Markdown
+# Podcast Audio to Markdown/HTML

 This project provides a tool to convert podcast audio files into a structured markdown format.
 It uses speech recognition to transcribe the audio and then formats the output into a markdown file for easier reading and analysis.